kojodoc/kojodoc.github.io/tutorials/gaming-1/index.md

 To follow along, you need at least [Kojo version 2.9.30](https://www.kogics.net/kojo-download) and [kojo-gaming version 0.4](https://github.com/litan/kojo-gaming/releases).
 These versions were released on 21st Nov.
 2024.

+*Note* -- you need the kojo-gaming extension only if you plan to use picgaming via `// #exec template /picgaming` at the top of your script.

 1. [Creating Pictures and moving them around on the canvas](creating-moving-pictures.html).
 1. [Moving Pictures smoothly](moving-pictures-smoothly.html).
 1. [Keeping Pictures within the stage area](keeping-pictures-instage.html).